Tajay49/Active-directory/README.md

 ## Active Directory Lab Environment

-This GitHub repo contains the code and documentation for setting up a complete Active Directory (AD) lab using VirtualBox, Windows Server 2019, and Windows 10.
+This GitHub repo contains the code and documentation for setting up a complete Active Directory (AD) lab using  Oracle VirtualBox, Windows Server 2019, and Windows 10.
 The goal is to simulate a basic enterprise environment for learning and testing AD, DHCP, DNS, and NAT configurations.

 ---